linzjax/linzjax.github.io/_posts/2015-10-29-why-open-source-is-important-for-new-coders.markdown

 ---
 layout: post
-title:  "Open source is important for new coders"
+title:  "Why participating in open source is important for new coders"
 date:   2015-10-29 15:52:09
 categories: jekyll update
 ---